Managing Conflict, Finding Real Solutions

 A Smart Choice

-Christina Zavell, JD, is a Utah Court Rostered Domestic Mediator with a background in family law.
+Christina Zavell, Esquire, is an attorney at law in Utah and Masschusetts (inactive status) and a Court Rostered Master Mediator serving the 1st, 2nd, 3rd, 4th, and 8th districts in Utah.
 She pursued her second career in Mediation because it allows her to leverage her direct, no-nonsense, cost-sensitive approach with compassion to assist families in managing their conflict and work towards effective family-driven solutions.
 Christina is a member of the Association of Family and Conciliation Courts and serves on the Park City Bar Association.
 Christina has invested in many hours of additional training and courses to ensure she is current and well versed in every changing legal climate.
 Mediation allows families to work together with a more creative, solution-driven focus.
-Mediation is not regulated so it is important to make sure your mediator is a Utah Court Rostered Mediator and/ or a Utah Court Rostered Domestic Mediator.
+Mediation is not regulated so it is important to make sure your mediator is a Utah Court Rostered Mediator and/or a Utah Court Rostered Domestic Mediator.
 More information on the importance of Court Rostered Mediators can be found here.